hanling3/recipe-book/documents/user-testing-app/usability-test-raw-notes.md

-# User 3: [TODO]
+# User 3: Qi
 ### Background Questions
 * Could you tell us your name, major, and year?
-    * [TODO]
+    * Her name is Qi Wu.
+She is a landscape architecture major second year master student.
 * Do you have experience of using recipe apps?
 If so, what is the frequency?
-    * [TODO]
+    * She uses an app called Xiachufang.
+Since she wants to edit recipes found on Xiachufang according to her own flavor, she wrote down recipes she found in a notebook.
+When she has recipes based on her own flavor, she no longer needs the app.
 * Do you have a habit of making a weekly meal plan?
 Why or why not?
-    * [TODO]
+    * Yes.
 * [If they do make a weekly meal plan] Can you describe to us what your meal planning process looks like?
-    * [TODO]
+    * She will first think about the ingredients she needs for the following week when she goes to the grocery store--she will compare the price of groceries to decide which to buy.
+Then She will make a meal plan according to the groceries she buys.
+Basically she has repeated breakfast.

 ### Task 1
 You’re very busy during the midterm week, so you want to save enough time for studying.
 You figure the best way to do this is by meal planning for the week ahead.
-Choose a recipe for dinner time next Monday that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
+Choose a recipe for dinner time (Nov.29th) that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
 * Notes
+    * Tap on the “Browse” tab in the navigation bar
+    * Select <30min filter, $0-$10 filter, Japanese filter, and easy from the filter dropdowns
+    * Select “Miso Ramen” card
+    * Click “Add to meal plan”
+    * Select date “November 29” and click dinner button
-    * [TODO]
+    * Click “Save”
+    * Think for a while and ask if the meal plan has been added to the meal plan page, then try without having the feedback.
+    * Final state: “Miso Ramen” card appears under Nov 29 on the meal plan screen
 * Answer:
     * Tap on the “Browse” tab in the navigation bar
     * Select <30min filter, $0-$10 filter, Japanese filter, and easy from the filter dropdowns